Religious School Faculty

 Rabbi Nathaniel Ezray has served at Congregation Beth Jacob since 1995.
 Before coming to CBJ, he served at Temple Emanual in Newton, Massachusetts.
 He also served as Director of Camp Arazim in Northern California.
 He received his rabbinic ordination from the Jewish Theological Seminary and his undergraduate degree from UCLA in political science.
 Rabbi Ezray has been actively involved in the broader Jewish and civic community.
 He has served on the Board of the Ronald C. Wornick Jewish Day School, AIPAC, New Israel Fund, Jewish Healing Center and Peninsula Clergy Network.
 He serves on the Rabbinic Advisory Board of Shalom Bayit and has been active in the synagogue/Federation partnership.Rabbi Ezray was born and raised in Sacramento, and is blessed with a winderful wife, Mimi, and two children, Emily and Ethan.
 His joy as a Rabbi is teaching, building community, and fostering relationships that have developed between him and his congregants and the broader community.

-Michal Braker, Religious School Director and Principal - email@example.com
+Michal Braker, Education Director and Principal - email@example.com

 Michal Braker was born in Israel and grew up in Hong Kong; She has a Master of Arts in Education and a Bachelor of Literature in Hebrew Letters from the University of Judaism and has received her Bachelor of Arts from the University of California at Irvine.
 She has served as School Principal in San Diego, Los Angeles and Oklahoma.
 In her role previous role as our NESS consultant, she authored the assessment of our school, leads professional development training for all of our teachers, and meets with our Curriculum Committee.
 She visits her family in Florida twice a year.
 Her passions are Israel, photography, water sports and Israeli pickles.